 Using Segmentation, you can quickly categorize your customers based on the information synced from your store and collected with Omnisend.
 As a result, you can segment your contacts based on their interests, consumption habits, demographics etc.

 In this article, you will find general information about the default segmentation, requirements, structure, filters of segments and more.

-You will also learn how to use our New segmentation tool, that provides even more flexibility when working with segments,
+You will also learn how to use our New segmentation tool, which provides even more flexibility when working with segments.

 Before you start

 Working with Segments